 On Monday 13th August 2018, we sailed out of Port Solent Marina in Portsmouth, UK, on our biggest adventure yet.
 An adventure to explore the world using a sailing boat as our base and home.
 Read More

 Renaming a boat is something that seems to strike fear into the hearts of superstitious sailors everywhere.
 Apparently it’s really bad luck to change the name of a boat, even if the current name is a bit rubbish.
 If you are brave enough to anger the gods by changing a boat name, then there are boat renaming ceremonies that have to be performed, rules that have to followed, and alcohol that has to be drunk (ok, so it’s not all bad) before any changes can take place.
 Neptune or Poseidon or some other god of the seas or the winds has to be stroked, caressed and plied with alcohol.
 Luckily, I’m not even slightly superstitious.
 Read More

 What are our must have boat gadgets for living aboard and travelling on our sailing boat??
-After travelling overland around the world, we’re pretty good at knowing what travel gear works in our backpacks, and what doesn’t.
-We have our favourite travel accessories that are invaluable to us while on the road.
-Some of them save space, some of them protect stuff, some of them organise stuff and some of them stop the kids getting bored and therefore annoying.
-Can our favourite backpacking travel gear really turn into must have boat gadgets for our sailing trip around the world?
-Yes!
+After travelling overland around the world, we were pretty good at knowing what travel gear worked in our backpacks, and what didn’t.
+We had our favourite travel accessories that are invaluable to us while on the road.
+Since buying a sailing boat and setting off around the world, we have found essential boat and sailing gadgets for entertainment, safety, fun, relaxation and convenience.
+Can our favourite backpacking travel gear really turn into must have boat gadgets for our sailing adventure around the world?
+Sometimes, yes.
 But there are so many more boat gadgets too.
 Read More